apache/rya/extras/rya.manual/src/site/markdown/quickstart.md

 -->
 # Quick Start

-This tutorial will outline the steps needed to get quickly started with the Rya store using the web based endpoint.
+This tutorial will outline the steps needed to get quickly started with the Apache Rya store using the web based endpoint.

 ## Prerequisites

 * Columnar Store (Accumulo)
-* Rya code (Git: git://git.apache.org/incubator-rya.git)
+* Apache Rya code (Git: git://git.apache.org/incubator-rya.git)
 * Maven 3.0 +

 ## Building from Source